 Why Do the Support and Resistance Levels Even Exist?

 Nobody knows.
 More truly, I don’t.
-In fact, every trader has their own explanation for why the price stops near a line.
+Every trader has their explanation for why the price stops near a line.
 Nevertheless, there are many explanations of why the support and resistance levels in the literature and articles that I would like to discuss with you.
-I have made my own list of the funniest explanations.
+I have made my list of the funniest explanations.

 - All major players follow the common and well-established rules of technical analysis.
 That is why technical analysis still works though it was invented over 100 years ago.
 It is called the self-fulfilling prophecy.